• Skip to main content

 May 13, 2022

-How to Find an Outstanding Family Physician
+How to Find an Outstanding Family Medicine Provider

 Get Referrals and Recommendations

-You can go online and read the doctor’s patient reviews posted on various websites to get a feel for what they’re like.
+You can go online and read the provider’s patient reviews posted on various websites to get a feel for what they’re like.
 There may also be testimonials from some of their current and previous patients.

 Consider Your Insurance

-Check the Family Doctor’s Qualifications and Experience
+Check the Family Provider’s Qualifications and Experience

 Think About Convenience

-Family Doctor for Arthritis in Wellington, FL
+Family Medicine Provider for Arthritis in Wellington, FL

 It’s important to find a primary care provider in whom you can place your full confidence, especially if you have a chronic condition such as arthritis, osteoporosis, diabetes, a neurological condition, or anything else.
-If you’re looking for a trusted family doctor whose office is conveniently located in Wellington, look no further than Advanced Medical Clinic.
+If you’re looking for a trusted family medicine provider whose office is conveniently located in Wellington, look no further than Advanced Medical Clinic.
 We have a team of highly experienced, board-certified providers who can give you the comprehensive care you deserve.

 Advanced Medical Clinic is located in the Palomino Park medical complex on the west side of Highway 441, between Forest Hill Boulevard and Lake Worth Road in Wellington.
 If you have any questions or would like to schedule an appointment, call our friendly staff today at (561) 434-1935 or complete our secure online appointment request form now.
 We look forward to serving you!